storyblok/storyblok-markdown-richtext/README.md

-# HTML/Markdown to Richtext converter
+# Storyblok Markdown to Richtext converter

-This tool helps you to parse html/markdown and convert it into the JSON format of Storyblok's richtext field.
+Do you need help converting HTML or markdown into Storyblok's richtext format?

+Here's how to use it:
 ## Usage

-Install the npm module `storyblok-markdown-richtext`:
+Install the npm module `storyblok-markdown-richtext` by running:

 ```sh
 $ yarn add storyblok-markdown-richtext # npm install storyblok-markdown-richtext